 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 That’s why our study skills tutors in the Halifax region focus on the larger picture.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
+That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 With our study skills program, your child will learn strategies including:

-- Getting to grips with university admissions requirements, including the university admission essay.
+- Understanding university admissions requirements and how to tackle the university admission essay.

 - Job interview preparation, including writing an effective resume and cover letter.